Work with life-changing technologies in jobs in computer science

 CAE CDE designation

-Earn your in-seat or online MS in computer science from a National Center of Academic Excellence in Cyber Defense Education, one of only a select number of schools in Michigan to achieve this designation.
+Earn your in-person or online MS in computer science from a National Center of Academic Excellence in Cyber Defense Education, one of only a select number of schools in Michigan to achieve this designation.

-Get started on your master of computer science online or in-seat
+Get started on your master of computer science online or in-person

-Explore the admissions requirements and then take the next step toward your Davenport in-seat or online MS in computer science.
+Explore the admissions requirements and then take the next step toward your Davenport in-person or online MS in computer science.

 Programs related to the computer science master’s degree